bxparks/AceButton/README.md

 #### One EventHandler Per ButtonConfig

 Only a single `EventHandler` per `ButtonConfig` is supported.
-An alternative would have been to register a separate event handler for each of the 6 `kEventXxx` events.
-But each callback function requires 2 bytes of memory, and it was assumed that in most cases, the calling client code would be interested in only a few of these event types, so it seemed wasteful to allocate 12 bytes when most of these would be unused.
-If the client code really wanted separate event handlers, it can be easily emulated by invoking them through the main event handler:
+An alternative would have been to register a separate event handler for each of the 8 `kEventXxx` events.
+But each callback function requires 2 bytes of memory (on 8-bit processors, or 4 bytes on 32-bit processors) and it was assumed that in most cases, the calling client code would be interested in only a few of these event types, so it seemed wasteful to allocate 16 or 32 bytes when most of these would be unused.
+If the client code really wants separate event handlers, it can be easily emulated by invoking them through the main event handler:

 ```C++
 void handleEvent(AceButton* button, uint8_t eventType, uint8_t buttonState) {